deis/steward/README.md

 ## Requesting a Service from the Catalog

-Once an operator has found a service and plan they would like to use, they should submit a ConfigMap containing a [`ServicePlanClaim`](./doc/DATA_STRUCTURES.md) data structure (just called `ServicePlanClaim`s hereafter).
+Once an operator has found a service and plan they would like to use, they should submit a [ConfigMap][configMap] containing a [`ServicePlanClaim`](./doc/DATA_STRUCTURES.md) data structure (just called `ServicePlanClaim`s hereafter).

 Steward constantly watches for `ServicePlanClaim`s in its control loop.
 Upon finding a new `ServicePlanClaim`,